-One of the Mozimpex invoices, sourced by ICIJ and PIJ, The Nation, was signed by its Export Manager Zuined Omar Rodrigues to TS Distributors, asked for $350 000 dollars.
+One of the Mozimpex invoices, sourced by ICIJ and PIJ, The Nation, was signed by its Export Manager Zuined Omar Rodrigues to TS Distributors, asking for $350 000 dollars.

-“My team established that the Account Number 0020135092200 which was opened on 13th August 2013 has been used to facilitate money laundering, tax evasion and illegal transfer of foreign currency out of Malawi, through use of forged import documents, and further the money going through the account originated from other business accounts of which Mr Mahomed Rafiq Amad had controlling interest.
-This include Mozimpex.
+“My team established that the Account Number 0020135092200 which was opened on 13th August 2013 has been used to facilitate money laundering, tax evasion, and illegal transfer of foreign currency out of Malawi, through use of forged import documents, and further the money going through the account originated from other business accounts of which Mr. Mahomed Rafiq Amad had controlling interest.
+This includes Mozimpex.
 No imports ever arrived in Malawi with respect to foreign currency which was externalized,” concluded an investigator working for the Reserve Bank of Malawi.

 A check at the registrar’s office in Hong Kong by ICIJ and The Nation shows that Vic Charm was registered by a man known as Saddiq Satar.
 Little else, could be found about Saddick Satar Rawani.
 The company registration indicates the company was registered on 15th October 2012, a year before the transaction.
 On the registration form, Rawani states he is resident in China.